aharaldson/better-reads/README.md

 I intend to implement review functionality on titles.
 The underpinnings are there, but I haven't gotten it to work yet.

-A favorites list will be added in the future.
+A favoriting feature that will display a list will be added in the future.

 I also want to add a Notes feature to log user-created notes specific to a title and "bookmarked" to a particular page in a volume.